skramm/homog2d/manual.md

 - current master branch API changes:
   - added `intersectsCircle()`, to get intersection with circles
   - intersection data structure name changed, now `Intersect`
   - the intersection points are now private, they must be fetched with `get()`: this `Intersect` member function will return a `std::pair` holding the two intersection points.
   - added `getPoints()`
   - added single argument constructors
-  - renamed `distToPoints()` member function: now `distTo()`, and be used with lines as argument.
+  - renamed `distToPoints()` member function: now `distTo()`, and can be used with lines as argument.
   - added new matrix type: `Hmatrix`, for point to line (or line to point) mapping.
   - renamed `clear()` to `init()` for matrices